 Distributed databases are all designed a bit differently, and you can categorize them in different ways.
-To get a sense of a few major types of distributed database, let’s look at the duplicated, partition, and partition + index approaches courtesy of ICT (information and communication technologies) educational site Teach ICT.
+To get a sense of a few major types of distributed databases, let’s look at the duplicated, partition, and partition + index approaches courtesy of ICT (information and communication technologies) educational site Teach ICT.
 These categories give us a sense of how distributed databases can be compartmentalized (or not):

 - Duplicated – In a duplicated version of a distributed database, the whole database is stored in each of the various branches.
-That means you have a copy of the database that is fairly up-to-date (depending how often updates occur) at all the local sites of the business.
+That means you have a copy of the database that is fairly up-to-date (depending on how often updates occur) at all the local sites of the business.
 This solution works well if your database is not big and you are not concerned with scalability.

 - Partitioned – You divide the database into pieces, sectioning off what is needed for particular departments or situations.
-One obvious example in which partitioning makes sense is with local branches because typically they don’t need everything in the national or international database at hand.
-Another situation for which partitioning can be used is different applications designated for specific tasks – the customer order application, for example, does not need to contain the same information as the inventory application (and vice versa; see the second paragraph in “distributed databases” section above).
+One obvious example in which partitioning makes sense is with local branches because typically, they don’t need everything in the national or international database at hand.
+Another situation for which partitioning can be used in different applications designated for specific tasks – the customer order application, for example, does not need to contain the same information as the inventory application (and vice versa; see the second paragraph in “distributed databases” section above).

 Potential security concerns of the distributed database

-As Oracle reminds us, you can set up the exact same type of security protections for your distributed database as exist on a centralized one – obviously engineered and/or configured in a way that fit the specifications of the distributed model:
+As Oracle reminds us, you can set up the same type of security protections for your distributed database as exist on a centralized one – obviously engineered and/or configured in a way that fit the specifications of the distributed model:

 - passwords for every user, with specific permissions for each user type

 - additional software to cross-check user and type authentication

 - cryptographic technology to secure data packets between servers and when communicating with users.